-- Disconnect input power supply before installing or servicing motor. - Motor lead connections can short and cause damage or injury if not well secured and insulated. - Use washers, lock washers and the largest bolt size which will pass through the motor lead terminals in making connections. - Insulate the connection, equal to or better than the insulation on the supply conductors. - Properly ground the motor see GROUNDING.
+7 ELECTRIC SHOCK can kill.
+X Disconnect input power supply before installing or servicing motor. / Motor lead connections can short and cause damage or injury if not well secured and insulated. ٠ Use was which w making shers, lock washers and the largest bolt size vill pass through the motor lead terminals in connections. ٠ Insulate insulati the connection, equal to or better than the on on the supply conductors.

+Properly ground the motor - see GROUNDING.